-To help you master eLearning course development, we gathered some of the top quotes by different experts in the industry and clearly explain you how to deal with eLearning content.
-These experts come from various companies, and all have a vested interest in the art of engaging eLearning experiences.
-Check out their expert tips in this infographic, and then navigate below for a quick explanation of what these tips mean for your eLearning strategy.
+To help you master eLearning course development, we gathered some of the top quotes by different experts in the industry.
+These experts come from various companies, and all have expertise in the art of creating engaging eLearning experiences.
+Check out their expert tips in this infographic, and then read below for a quick explanation of what these tips mean for your eLearning strategy.

 eLearning Tips From the Experts